 The site of St Martin’s Cathedral, located between the Danube River and Bratislava Castle, was previously home to a 13th century Romanesque church consecrated in the name of the Holy Savior.
-It was in 1291, when Bratislava was given town rights, that the church reconstruction began, becoming integrated into the city walls with its tower even playing a defensive role.
-Consecrated in 1452, the new Gothic design, now dedicated to St Martin, included architectural ideas from Vienna and Prague.
+In 1291, Bratislava was given town rights, after which the church reconstruction began – being integrated into the city walls and its tower playing a defensive role.
+Consecrated in 1452, the new Gothic design now dedicated to St Martin, included architectural ideas from Vienna and Prague.

-In the late 16th century, St Martin’s Cathedral served an important role as the coronation church for Hungarian monarchs.
-Indeed, this is even evident today when looking at its spire, which is topped by a crown for this reason.
+Between 1563-1830, the cathedral served an important role as the coronation church for Hungarian monarchs – 10 kings, 1 queen and 7 royal wives from the Habsburg Dynasty were crowned there.
+This is evident today as its spire is topped by a 300kg gilded replica of the Hungarian royal crown.
 Small gold-coloured crowns are also set in the pavement around the cathedral, marking the route the coronation processions took to the ceremony.
 Every September there is a recreation of a coronation procession through the Old Town.

-The interior of St Martin’s Cathedral features four chapels dating from different periods.
-One of the showpieces is Georg Rafael Donner's equestrian statue of St Martin, added to the cathedral in 1744.
+The interior of the cathedral features 4 chapels dating from different periods.
+One of the showpieces is Georg Rafael Donner’s equestrian statue of St Martin, added in 1744.

-In the 19th century, the cathedral was "re-Gothicized" to repair damage from battle, fire, and other mishaps.
-The major result of this reconstruction was a neo-Gothic tower replacing the previous Baroque tower that had been destroyed by a lightning strike.
-It was at this point that the crown was added to the top of the spire.
+In the 19th century, the cathedral was ‘re-Gothicized’ to repair damage from battle, fire, and other mishaps.
+The major result of this reconstruction was a neo-Gothic tower replacing the previous Baroque tower that had been destroyed by lightning.
+It was at this point that the crown was added to the spire.